bigbigplants/bigbigplants.github.io/index.md

 To keep these notes shorter than several libraries worth, we'll only look at the levels which relate to plants we may eventually grow, and even then will greatly simplify their taxonomy to save space.
-To begin, we start with the domain of \textbf{Eukarya}, which contains all organisms whose cells have a nucleus.
+To begin, we start with the domain of **Eukarya**, which contains all organisms whose cells have a nucleus.
-From there, we are interested in the phylum of \textbf{Plantae}, which are organisms which obtain their energy from sunlight using chlorophyll.
+From there, we are interested in the phylum of **Plantae**, which are organisms which obtain their energy from sunlight using chlorophyll.
 Once we are talking about Plantae, things are still surprisingly broad.
-In the business of hydroponics, we are likely going to be focussing on the class of Plantae called \textbf{Angiosperms}, which are commonly referred to as `flowering plants'.
+In the business of hydroponics, we are likely going to be focussing on the class of Plantae called **Angiosperms**, which are commonly referred to as `flowering plants'.
 These plants produce seeds, and contain over 300,000 species.
 Of the Angiosperms, it then becomes a bit more specific, with things like carrots being classified as being in the order of Apiales (a group of molecularly similar plants), and tomatoes being classified as being in the order of Solaneles.